sdavilao00/hollow_ri/README.md

 Each model extent requires:

-- A clipped DEM, for example `ext26.tif`
+- A clipped DEM, for example `extX.tif`
+- - A slope DEM, for example `slope.tif`
-- A point shapefile marking hollow center locations, for example `ext26.shp`
+- A point shapefile marking hollow center locations, for example `extX.shp`
-- A downslope polyline shapefile used to extract representative hollow slope, for example `polylines/ext26_lines.shp`
+- A downslope polyline shapefile used to extract representative hollow slope, for example `polylines/extX_lines.shp`

 The scripts reproject outputs to a common projected coordinate reference system, typically EPSG:32610.